castledio/castled-react-native-sdk/README.md

 ## :star: Introduction

 Castled React Native SDK enables React Native mobile applications running on iOS and Android devices to receive messages send from the Castled Customer Engagement Platform.
+It is implemented as a Turbo Native Module with backward compatability.
+Turbo Native Modules are the next iteration on React Native Modules for apps based on the New Architecture.
 This SDK facilitates:

 - Receiving push notifications.
 - Displaying in-app messages and app inbox notifications.